 As I said, there is a great deal we know about our souls—i.e., about what they do and experience.
 The thing we do not know is what they are.
 This is no more a confession of intellectual bankruptcy than would be a 17th-century scientist observing confidently that there are physical objects without knowing that they are made of atoms.

 The nature of the soul, and the many and detailed features of subjective human experience, “spiritual” and otherwise, is simply not discoverable by any examination of physical stuff.
-That is merely a reflection of the fact that they are not physical.
+That is merely a reflection of the fact that subject features of experience are not physical.
 And that means, in turn, that the scientific methods that work only on physical stuff will not work on mental or spiritual stuff.
 Again, we cannot infer what anything is like from the most advanced and complex understanding of the brain and nervous operations.
 An MRI might well let a scientist “read thoughts,” but no brain scan can never reveal the subjective experience of those thoughts.

 Remember too that there are many states the mind or soul can be in.
 Philosophers may say the soul is a “simple” thing, but how it processes and interacts with the world is anything but simple.
 It is not as if the rich experiences of fully human lives, and everything they entail, are trivial.
 No, the stuff of our souls is precisely the stuff we write our greatest literature, poetry, and philosophy about.
 This is what inspires those religious sentiments that lead people to worship, sacrifice, and repent.